Your Chimney Will Need a Repair in its Lifetime

 - Leaking chimneys & water-repellent measures: Everyone worries about fire when it comes to their fireplaces and wood stoves, but it is water that does the most damage.
 That’s why we spend a lot of time with customers discussing what can be done about waterproofing their chimney system.
 Our experts can evaluate the system’s ability to keep water out of the chimney and apply a professional water-repellent for added protection.

 Below, we have listed some other common chimney repairs that we see often.
 If you feel or have ever been told you need to replace or repair any of these, just give us a call.
 We will be happy to take a look and give you a second opinion.
+If you would like to learn more about common chimney deterioration, we’ve put together a resource for you!

 The crown is a masonry roof that covers the top of your chimney.
 It essentially prevents water from seeping into the masonry below.